Orzzet/decaptcha/readme.md

 Deselect "test" and click "Get icons".
 New files containing the letters should have been created.
 Move the characters to the right folder of "iconset" (p.e: move an image containing "a" to the folder /iconset/a).

 Click "Crack test" and check if the training to solve that captcha was successful.
+If it was, you are gonna need the lower and upper bound of the histogram in order to crack similar captchas.

 ### Cracking